NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/Imbued Properties/Force.md

 *   **10th** The persistent force damage increases to 1d6
 *   **12th** The force damage dealt by this imbued property (including persistent force damage) ignores resistances
 *   **14th** On a critical hit and a failed Fortitude save, you can push the foe up to 10 feet away from you
-*   **16th** Foes currently affected by persistent force damage from the imbued property are knocked about in all directions, making them Flat-Footed
+*   **16th** Foes currently affected by persistent force damage from the imbued property are knocked about in all directions, making them [[undefined]]
 *   **18th** On a critical hit and a failed Fortitude save, you can push the foe up to 20 feet away from you
-*   **20th** At the end of a foe's turn, if it fails to remove the persistent force damage from the imbued property, it must succeed at a Fortitude save or be knocked Prone
+*   **20th** At the end of a foe's turn, if it fails to remove the persistent force damage from the imbued property, it must succeed at a Fortitude save or be knocked [[undefined]]